smapiot/piral/docs/questions/pilets.md

 ## Can pilets have their own routing?

 Yes, definitely.
-In this pattern you'd register the pages with a prefix, e.g., `/my-prefix/*` and then handle all the routing within that prefix yourself.
+In this pattern, you'd register the pages with a prefix, e.g., `/my-prefix/*` and then handle all the routing within that prefix yourself.

 ---------------------------------------